osrf/gazebo_tutorials/gzweb_install/tutorial.md

 # Build GzWeb

-1. Clone the repository, for example, into a directory in your home folder:
+1. Clone the repository into a directory in your home folder for example:

         cd ~; hg clone https://bitbucket.org/osrf/gzweb

-1. Enter the Gzweb repository and switch to the 1.4.0 release branch:
+1. Enter the GzWeb repository and switch to the 1.4.0 release branch:

         cd ~/gzweb
         hg up gzweb_1.4.0